Comprehensive Guide for EnvΒΆ

 print(f"Keyboard event: {keyboard_event.event_type=}, {keyboard_event.vk=}")

-keyboard_listener = LISTENERS["keyboard"]().configure(callback=on_keyboard_event)
+keyboard_listener = LISTENERS["desktop/keyboard"]().configure(callback=on_keyboard_event)

 with keyboard_listener.session: